sauce-archives/help/docs/getting-started/recorder.md

 ---
 title: Using the Recorder
 layout: en
-permalink: docs/guides/recorder/
+permalink: docs/getting-started/recorder/
 ---

-In this guide you will get to know the components of the CONTINUOUS Recorder.
+In this tutorial you will get to know the components of the CONTINUOUS Recorder.
 It consists of

 <ul>
 	<li>The device in the middle.</li>